smnookin/smnookin.github.io/_posts/2015-11-09-tony-kilbridge-profile.md

 When Kilbridge quit his law job, he and his wife decided to move to Virginia, settling there because it “looked like it had a good lifestyle, a good place to raise a family.”
 His wife, a doctor, found a job in the area immediately, but Kilbridge spent almost two years looking for work and staying home with their two boys.

 “[That period] was very unsettling...
-There was this fish out of water feeling,” said Kilbridge.
+There was this fish out of water feeling,” says Kilbridge.
 Then, on the same summer day in 2001, Kilbridge heard back from two job opportunities he had applied to.
 He was offered the position of Associate Dean at the University of Virginia (UVA) Law School and head coach of the men’s rowing team at the same school.

-“The difference in pay grade was substantial,” said Kilbridge.
+“The difference in pay grade was substantial,” says Kilbridge.
 After seeking the advice of friends and family, he turned down the law school position and accepted the coaching offer.

-“It was very visceral, kind of a gut feeling,” he said of his decision.
+“It was very visceral, kind of a gut feeling,” he says of his decision.
 “My dad actually urged me to take the coaching job...
 People who weren’t going to be facing the pay differential thought it was pretty clear what i should do.”

 Coaching at the collegiate level requires “a specialized knowledge of how to make a college eight go fast,” according to Kilbridge, and although he had several years of coaching experience under his belt, there was a lot of new information to learn.